jonasrenault/scrapix/README.md

 Scrapix requires a recent version of python: ![python_version](https://img.shields.io/badge/Python-%3E=3.12-blue).

+Scrapix uses the [pydoll](https://github.com/autoscrape-labs/pydoll) library to automate control of a Chrome browser. **It is therefore required to have a recent version of Chrome browser installed in order to run Scrapix.**

 ### Install from github

 Clone the repository and install the project in your python environment, either using `pip`